andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 3. Strict definition of DDD Aggregate does not apply in CQRS -> for e.g. DDD aggregate mentions that the root is the only way to access the children in an aggregate and that's mostly how you will identify the root.
 This mostly lead in our project to "Case" being the root all the times!
 Everything needs to have a case to start with ofcourse.
 But in CQRS, this only means that the stream-id is caseId but the other entities can be an aggregate in themselves.
 E.g. Case, Casematerial, Defendant.
 They are separate CQRS aggregates as you want to capture events in their own streams but they all have the same streamId. (@GT to elaborate this a bit more to make it clear)
 4. Read model or write model -> what is your domain model.
 If you overlay the domain model diagram it would seem like a read model which is a normalised view of domain data is you domain model BUT it is not.
 It is simple a projection.
 The meat of your model is in write side
 5. Visualisation - very difficult at best of times.
 Our mind is trained to look at things in a synchronous(?) way, cause-effect, request-response.
 With async events flowing all over the place, it is difficult to capture a synchronised view of the architecture.
 The closest I got to was to use Sequence diagram to show a handovers and flow of events (instead of method calls)
-6. CQRS Vs Rest Vs DDD
+6. CQRS Vs Rest Vs DDD - @gaythu-rajan to elaborate this

----

-## Consolidate / Fight

----

-## Beware close enemies

----

-## Core domain

----

-## Generic Sub Domain
-Lose some battles

----

-## It's in the frikkin' book

-* Work with the teams
-* Work with the domain experts
-* Work with the code
-* Iterate

 ---